Passeriformes / Muscicapidae / Niltava

 Behavior & Ecology

-The rufous-bellied niltava is predominantly insectivorous, feeding mainly on small invertebrates and larvae, particularly ants and beetles, with occasional fruit consumption.
-It hunts by perching quietly in the undergrowth and then darting out or dropping to the ground to capture prey.
-This species typically feeds solitarily or in pairs, sometimes joining mixed-species flocks, though it becomes more solitary during winter.
-While the article notes its diet and foraging behavior, specific details about breeding season, nest structure, and vocalizations are not provided.
+Predominantly insectivorous, feeding on small invertebrates and larvae, especially ants and beetles, with occasional fruit consumption.
+Forages by perching quietly in undergrowth and darting out or dropping to the ground to catch prey.
+Feeds solitarily or in pairs, sometimes joining mixed-species flocks, but tends to be more solitary in winter.

 Source: Wikipedia · CC BY-SA 3.0